 Central banks

-Online and neobanks
+Online banks and neobanks

 Online banks and neobanks operate entirely digitally and make banking faster and smarter.
-They have no physical branches and offer innovative features such as real-time payments, automatic accounting, and links to accounting software.
+They have no physical branches and offer innovative features such as real-time payments, automatic administration and links to accounting software.
 GoDutch is an example of such a modern neobank that helps entrepreneurs save time and money with smart automation and personal service.

 What can you do at a bank?

 At a bank, you can arrange all your financial matters, from saving and paying to investing and business management.
-Banks offer a wide range of services that help you keep track of your money and achieve your financial goals.
+Banks offer a wide range of services that help you keep control of your money and achieve your financial goals.

 Open and manage a current account